This post may contain affiliate links. Please read our disclosure policy.

 I serve them in a couple of ways.
 Sometimes as an appetizer, with toothpicks and a bowl of marinara for dipping, and other times thrown over and tossed with pesto spaghetti.
 Talk about comfort food!

-I also love to use these meatballs in subs, and make a yummy lunch!
+I also love to use these meatballs in subs, they make a yummy lunch!
+Or as a snack along with these mini cheese balls.